The tragedy of broken bones for the elderly is one of my earliest childhood memories.

 It’s for you if you have osteoporosis or osteopenia, or have a family history of low bone density, and you want to quickly learn how to:

 The guide breaks down for you the 7 key tools you can use to know your bones, feed your bones, and not fear your bones as you age.

 Inhale Inspiration, Exhale Action with my free, easy guide here.

 Well, first of all there is indeed magic in the number 3 (I even wrote a blog about it), the color green evokes strength and vitality, and circles indicate totality, wholeness, focus, timelessness, and cyclic movements.

 Mary Beth Ray is a certified yoga teacher, holistic nutrition consultant, and Functional Medicine and National Board-Certified Health & Wellness coach.
-She helps women understand their bones, nourish their bones, and build stronger bones so they can enjoy a long life of mobility and independence.
+She helps women understand their bones, nourish their bones, build stronger bones, and, most importantly, not fear their bones so they can enjoy a long life of mobility and independence.
 MB firmly believes that the crux of our health care is self-care enriched with collaboration, support, information, and grit.
 Practicing with MB you will hone a more graceful engagement with your everyday life.
 To learn more about MB’s personal journey and how she can help you, visit 3greencircles.com

 After a 30-year career in educational publishing, in her encore career Mary Beth Ray is helping women to understand their bones, nourish their bones, and build stronger bones so they can enjoy a long life of mobility and independence.